 Harvey’s extreme slow movement Aug.
-26-30 kept a fire hose of moisture pointed into southeast Texas and Louisiana for days, resulting in catastrophic flooding.
+26-30 kept a fire hose of moisture pointed into southeast Texas for days, resulting in catastrophic flooding.
 Numerous flash flood emergencies were issued for the Houston and Beaumont, Texas, metropolitan areas, and for Bastrop County and nearby communities.

 The areal coverage of locations picking up at least 20 inches of rain was greater than the state of West Virginia, while the 40-inch-plus zone was larger than Delaware.
 The top rainfall total was60.58 inches in Nederland, Texas.
 Incredibly, a second site, Groves, Texas, also topped the record book by receiving more than 60 inches during that same time.
 Both of these topped the previous tropical cyclone rainfall record.